nazwr/soapuipro_docker/README.md

 ------
 ## SETUP

 - This repository contains 3 folders w/Dockerfiles based off 3 different base images.
 They are all similar in footprint and run efficiency, but there is a significant build-time savings with the Java image (as it starts with the required dependencies).
-Once the image is built, there is very little difference outside of what is required by RAPI to run the project included in the build.
+Once the image is built, the requirements of the included project (if a certain library or process needs to be included) should be used to define which option to build.
 - Time to build:
     - Ubuntu: ~7 minutes
     - RHEL: ~4 minutes